12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_policy_gateway_policy_module.rst

                                                                             </td>
                                                                 <td>
                                             <div>Stateful nature of the entries within this security policy.</div>
                                             <div>Stateful or Stateless nature of security policy is enforced on all rules in this security policy.
-When it is stateful, the state of the network connects are tracked and a stateful packet inspection is performed.</div>
-                                            <div>Layer3 security policies can be stateful or stateless.
-By default, they are stateful.</div>
-                                            <div>Layer2 security policies can only be stateless.</div>
+When it is stateful, the state of the network connects are tracked and a stateful packet inspection is performed.
+Layer3 security policies can be stateful or stateless.
+By default, they are stateful.
+Layer2 security policies can only be stateless.</div>
                                                         </td>
             </tr>
                                 <tr>